hpparvi/ull_tp_2425/exercises/gu/ex2/README.md

 - without parallelization: 7.6 seconds
 - with parallelization: 2.2 seconds

-For 1000 particles, 10k steps:
+For 1000 particles, 1k steps:
-- parallel:
+- parallelized: 3.8 seconds
+- not parallelized: 14.3 seconds